 Another important aspect of the subsidiary is that compared to the branch office in Slovakia it can complete activities in various industries.

-Why set up a subsidiary in Slovakia?
+Why set up a subsidiary in Slovakia in 2022?

 - in 2018, the FDI inflow in Slovakia was 475 million USD, while the FDI stock reached 57 billion USD;